 What’s more, Wiebe says Canada’s “more prudent” mortgage rules make it less susceptible to a rise in defaults, which was a big problem in the U.S. housing crash a few years back, from which the country is still recovering.

 The report is the latest in a growing list of studies refuting forecasts that Canada has one of the most overheated housing markets in the world.
-For example, the Organization for Economic Co-operation and Development (OECD) believes Canada’s market is about 30 per cent overvalued when measured by affordability (price-to-income ratio) and 60 per cent based on profitability of owning a house (price-to-rent ratio).
+For example, the Organization for Economic Co-operation and Development (OECD) believes Canada’s market is about 30 per cent overvalued, while others have pegged it at up to 60 per cent.
+Their predictions are based on measures such as the profitability of owning a house (price-to-rent ratio) and the measure of affordability (price-to-income ratio).

 Economist Will Dunning was even more optimistic in a report released earlier this month suggesting Canada’s housing market is actually undervalued.